to the only Dude Ranch in the

 time we hope we can improve your riding skills.

-After lunch we have horseback rides, a cattle drive and
+After lunch we have horseback rides and the last cattle drive.

 After supper, we will have the kids rodeo ages 5-12 and